-Many of us don’t need help figuring out all of the roads we’d like to ride before we high-side off this mortal coil, but just in case you do, here are 35 to start your list, arranged alphabetically by state or country.
+We all have a bucket list of motorcycle roads we’d like to ride before we highside off this mortal coil.
+Here are 35 recommended by Clement Salvadori, arranged alphabetically by state or country.

 The riding around the Buffalo National River in the Ozark Mountains provides endless amusement, and many chances to wash the dust off your wheels.
 The Newton County seat of Jasper, on State Route 7, provides a focal point, and little roads go off in every direction, including through the Ozark National Forest.
 A word to the wise: If you are faced with fording a river, best to walk the distance first, just so you don’t end up with a flooded bike.